apache/druid/docs/multi-stage-query/reference.md

 FROM <table>
 ```

-Exporting is currently supported to Amazon S3 storage.
-The S3 extension is required to be loaded for this.
+Exporting is currently supported for Amazon S3 storage.
 This can be done passing the function `S3()` as an argument to the `EXTERN` function.
+The `druid-s3-extensions` should be loaded.

 ```sql
 INSERT INTO